mmckechney/SqlBuildManager/Docs/AzureBatch.md

 ----
 ## Azure Batch Clean Up (delete) nodes (/Action=BatchCleanUp)

+_Note:_ You can also leverage the [SettingsFile](commandline.md#save-settings-actionsavesettings) option to reuse most of the arguments
 - `/BatchAccountName="<batch acct name>"` - String name of the Azure Batch account  [can also be set via BatchAccountName app settings key]
 - `/BatchAccountKey="<batch acct key>"` - Account Key for the Azure Batch account [can also be set via BatchAccountKey app settings key]
 - `/BatchAccountUrl="<batch acct url>"` - URL for the Azure Batch account [can also be set via BatchAccountUrl app settings key]